zilbi/permafrost-degradation-siberian-arctic/README.md

 The project covered the full research cycle:

-- fieldwork at an Arctic weather station;
+- fieldwork at an Arctic weather station
-- collection of long-term climate and soil temperature data;
+- collection of long-term climate and soil temperature data
-- cleaning and alignment of time-series data;
+- cleaning and alignment of time-series data
-- statistical analysis of temperature relationships;
+- statistical analysis of temperature relationships
-- trend visualization;
+- trend visualization
-- forecasting of critical soil temperature thresholds;
+- forecasting of critical soil temperature thresholds
-- presentation of results to academic and public-sector audiences.
+- presentation of results to academic and public-sector audiences

 ## Materials